HowMuchDoINeed.co logo

 Why is even fastener spacing important?

-Even spacing distributes loads evenly, prevents timber splitting, and provides predictable performance.
-Irregular spacing can create weak points and reduce the lifespan of your project.
+Even spacing distributes loads evenly, prevents timber splitting, and gives you predictable, consistent performance.
+Irregular spacing creates weak points — think of it like a chain with one dodgy link — and that's where problems start.
+It'll shorten the lifespan of your project and potentially compromise safety.

 Can I use the same spacing for hardwood and softwood?